Pantagrueliste/CavrianaCorr/README.md

 ## Acknowledgments

-This project has received support from the Archivio di Stato di Firenze, the University of St Andrews, The Harvard University Center for Italian Renaissance Studies, and the Medici Archive Project.
+This project has received support from the State Archives of Florence, the University of St Andrews, The Harvard University Center for Italian Renaissance Studies, and the Medici Archive Project.

 ---